-6 The role of parents
+7 The role of parents

 Parents who are concerned that their child might be being bullied or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately.
-If they are not satisfied with the response, they should contact the Headteacher.
-If they remain dissatisfied, they should follow the school's complaints procedure, as detailed in the school Prospectus.
+If they are not satisfied with the response, they should contact the Associate Headteacher.
+If they remain dissatisfied, they should follow the school's complaints procedure, as detailed on the school website.